innovend/innovend-example-app/README.md

 If you prefer to run the application directly without Docker, you need to ensure your PHP environment has the required extensions:

 1. PHP 8.0 or higher
-2. SQLite3 extension enabled
 3. cURL extension enabled

-#### Enabling SQLite3 in PHP Configuration

-If you encounter the error `Class "SQLite3" not found`, it means that the SQLite3 PHP extension is not enabled in your PHP environment.

-##### For Windows:

-1. Locate your PHP installation directory (e.g., `C:\xampp\php` or `C:\php`)
-2. Find the `php.ini` file in that directory
-3. Open the file in a text editor
-4. Search for `;extension=sqlite3` (note the semicolon at the beginning)
-5. Remove the semicolon to uncomment the line, so it becomes `extension=sqlite3`
-6. Save the file
-7. Restart your web server

-##### For macOS/Linux:

-1. Find your PHP configuration file with `php --ini`
-2. Open the php.ini file in a text editor
-3. Search for `;extension=sqlite3`
-4. Remove the semicolon to uncomment the line
-5. Save the file
-6. Restart your web server

 ##### Verifying SQLite3 is Enabled

-To verify that SQLite3 is properly enabled, you can create a simple PHP file with the following content:
+To verify that PHP and Curl are properly enabled, you can create a simple PHP file with the following content:

 ```php
 <?php